rafaelmardojai/flatplay/README.md

 # Some notes

-- A lot of the code is almost directly borrowed from [`flatpak-vscode`](https://github.com/bilelmoussaoui/flatpak-vscode).
+- A lot of the logic is borrowed from [`flatpak-vscode`](https://github.com/bilelmoussaoui/flatpak-vscode).
-- Not all features are properly implemented yet.
-The focus so far has been just on getting something working to conveniently work on [Wordbook](https://github.com/mufeedali/Wordbook) while using anything that's not VS Code.
+- There will be bugs and missing features.
+Please report them, or better yet, send a PR.
+- I'm not a Rust programmer.
 - I hope to improve it over time and I hope Bilal forgives me for the sins I've committed here.
-- I'm not a Rust programmer.